Lowe leads Rays past Yankees 6-3 in series opener

 Blake Snell (2-0) entered the night 1-5 with a 5.82 ERA in 11 career starts at Yankee Stadium.
 The 2018 AL Cy Young Award winner worked around leadoff runners in the first three innings and got through the fifth, allowing three runs, four hits and two walks.

+“Overall I think the off day, being locked down in a hotel and restricted from life, that definitely makes it harder,” Snell said.
+“I laid in a bed all day yesterday and I came here, didn’t really feel as good as I wanted to feel.
+Had to battle.”

-Willy Adames scored on a passed ball by Gary Sánchez in the fourth.
+Willy Adames scored on a passed ball by Sánchez in the fourth.
 Meadows went deep to lead off the fifth, chasing Tanaka.

 Sánchez clubbed a solo shot in the fourth, his fifth of the year and fifth career homer against Snell.